hanulpark98/MBNDT/README.md

-# MBNDT
+# MBNDT: Multi-Branch Neural Decision Tree

-Reference implementation and experiment artifacts for **Adaptive Multi-Branching for Shallow Decision Tree Induction** (ICDM 2026).
+Implementation and experiment artifacts for MBNDT from the paper **Adaptive Multi-Branching for Shallow Decision Tree Induction** (ICDM 2026).

 MBNDT is a shallow, axis-aligned decision tree trained end-to-end with